Jay Bell: Coaching career

 After the 2006 season, Bell retired as bench coach of the Arizona Diamondbacks in order to spend more time with his family, who are located in Phoenix, Arizona and Tampa, Florida.
 He currently has a ballfield named after him in Phoenix, called Jay Bell Field.
 He became eligible for the National Baseball Hall of Fame in 2009.
 75% of the vote was necessary for induction, and 5% was necessary to stay on the ballot.
 He received 0.4% of the vote and dropped off the ballot.

-Currently, Bell serves as a member of the advisory board of the Baseball Assistance Team, a 501(c)(3) non-profit organization dedicated to helping former Major League, Minor League, and Negro league players through financial and medical difficulties.
-In 2012, he served as the hitting coach for the Mobile BayBears, the Double-A affiliate of the Diamondbacks.
+Bell serves as a member of the advisory board of the Baseball Assistance Team, a 501(c)(3) non-profit organization dedicated to helping former Major League, Minor League, and Negro league players through financial and medical difficulties.
+In 2012, he served as the hitting coach for the Mobile BayBears, the Double–A affiliate of the Diamondbacks.
 Bell was hired as the hitting coach for the Pittsburgh Pirates on October 31, 2012.
 On November 11, 2013, Bell was named bench coach of the Cincinnati Reds.
 On October 22, 2015, it was announced that the Reds would not renew Bell's contract.
-On January 13, 2017, Bell became the manager for the Class A (Advanced) Tampa Yankees.
+On January 13, 2017, Bell became the manager for the High–A Tampa Yankees.

 On August 29, 2017, Bell became the manager of the Scottsdale Scorpions of the Arizona Fall League.
-On January 25, 2018, Bell was named the manager of the Trenton Thunder, the New York Yankees AA affiliate and in 2019 he was promoted to manager of the Scranton/Wilkes-Barre RailRiders, the Yankees AAA affiliate.
-On January 6, 2020, Bell was announced as the manager of the Rocket City Trash Pandas, the Double-A affiliate of the Los Angeles Angels, for their inaugural season.
+On January 25, 2018, Bell was named the manager of the Trenton Thunder, the New York Yankees' Double–A affiliate, and in 2019 he was promoted to manager of the Scranton/Wilkes-Barre RailRiders, the Yankees' Triple–A affiliate.
+On January 6, 2020, Bell was announced as the manager of the Rocket City Trash Pandas, the Double–A affiliate of the Los Angeles Angels, for their inaugural season.
 Rocket City took the place of the relocated Mobile BayBears.
 He left following the 2021 season.

+Bell was named the manager of the Karachi Monarchs of Baseball United in the winter league's inaugural season in 2025.